ifnspaml/GIAnT/README.md

 #### Toolbar and actions

 - `F1`(edit): Select and edit a segment per left mouse click.
 The selected segment is marked in red.
 Use a defined shortcut or click in the `annotation window` to code/annotate the selected segment.
 Coded segments are marked in green, while uncoded segments are marked yellow.
 Write a command for the selected segment in the `command window` if needed.
 Resize the selected segment per drag and drop or with the keyboard by pressing `STRG` + `<-/->` and `ALT` + `<-/->`.
 Create a new segment per right mouse click or delete the selected segment by pressing `delete`.
+Combine two segments in an audio track by selecting the first segment, pressing and holding `SHIFT` plus clicking on the second segment.
 - `F2`(navigate): Scroll left and right by pressing and holding down the left mouse button.
 - `F3`/`F4`(zoom in/out): Zoom in/out on the audio tracks.
 Double mouse click restores standard view.
 - `Video on/off`: Enables/disables the video playblack.
 For a better performance of GIAnT, it is recommended to use the video only if necessary.